 - Swelling, warmth, and redness in the area of the infection

 - It is important to note that sometimes there are no direct signs of immediate infection.

-How is Osteomyelitis Diagnosed?
+How Is Osteomyelitis Diagnosed?

 Osteomyelitis is commonly diagnosed by blood tests, diagnostic imaging, and bone biopsy.

-By far the most common way to diagnose osteomyelitis is through a CBC blood test.
+The most common way to diagnose osteomyelitis is through a CBC blood test.
 If an infection is occurring, the test will likely reveal an elevated white blood cell count (WBC).

 White blood cells fight off most infections in the body.
 Normal levels range from 4,500 – 10,000 white blood cells per microliter.
 Any number above this may be indicative of an infection